aws/aws-tools-for-powershell/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to change)

 ## Checklist
+We require a second engineer to validate the PR before merging
 <!--- Go over all the following points, and put an `x` in all the boxes that apply -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
+- [ ] My code builds in Gamma and passes backward compatibility validation (required)
 - [ ] My code follows the code style of this project
 - [ ] My change requires a change to the documentation
 - [ ] I have updated the documentation accordingly